 Founder and manager of AuthorImprints: Your Books, Your Brand.

-Btw, Sellbox, our corporate moniker, was founded in 2002 as the behind-the-scenes manager of ecommerce services for retailers.
-As we time went on it was clear that online retailing was a service that businesses would manage directly so our focus turned to publishing and media.
+Btw, Sellbox, our corporate moniker, was founded in 2002 as the behind-the-scenes manager of eCommerce services for retailers.
+As time went on it was clear that online retailing was a service that businesses would manage directly so our focus turned to publishing and media.
 Sellbox continues to be the corporate name of the company that makes AuthorImprints possible.